Kafū, aged forty-one.

 Rain falls; the night is cold.

-At home, I wear a serge single-layer garment.
+At home, I wore a serge summer kimono.

 September 26th.